 Leon Fleisher turned 86 last week.
 He's a pianist, a conductor, a chamber player, and to his many students at the Peabody Conservatory, he's Obi-Wan Kenobi, a master teacher.
 Now Fleisher is out with his first album in nearly a decade.

 Violinist Anne-Sophie Mutter and pianist Lambert Orkis have released 'The Silver Album', a two-CD set featuring major sonatas by Mozart, Beethoven and Brahms, a few timeless encore pieces and a couple world-premiere recordings.
 The album celebrates their 25-year collaboration.
-Plus, you can enter for a chance to win a copy.

 They say timing is everything.
 Acoustic trio Time for Three couldn't agree more.
 Just as their self-titled debut album was in the works, the trio made a splash for being denied seats on a plane - because they were carrying instruments.